A Simple Tensorial Theory of Smectic C Liquid Crystals

 The first three terms with coefficients $a$, $b$ and $c$ are a Landau expansion of the free energy that sets the amplitude of layering.
-The last term enforces the constraint of equidistance layers with the wavenumber $q$, and the constant $\lambda_1$ is the weight coefficient of the equidistant layering penalty.
-The wavenumber $q$ depends on the thickness of layer, i.e., $q = \frac{2\pi}{d_s}$ ($d_s = d_A$ or $d_C$).
-The smA layer thickness $d_A$ is usually approximate to the molecular length $\ell$, $d_A\approx \ell$, and the smC layer thickness $d_C \approx \ell \cos \theta_0$ (see Fig.~\ref{fig:smAC}).
+The last term enforces the constraint of equidistance layers with the wave number $q$.
+If we assume $\delta\rho = \cos(\mathbf{k}\cdot \mathbf{x})$, then $(\Delta\delta\rho + q^2\delta\rho)^2 = (-|\mathbf{k}|^2\delta\rho + q^2\delta\rho)^2$, which is minimised when $|\mathbf{k}| = q$.
+The constant $\lambda_1$ is the weight coefficient of the equidistant layering penalty.
+The value of $\lambda_1$ scales approximately as $O(q^{-4})$ with units of $Nm^2$.
+The wave number $q$ depends on the thickness of layer, i.e., $q = \frac{2\pi}{d_s}$ ($d_s = d_A$ or $d_C$).
+The layer thickness $d_s$ ranges from $nm$ to $\mu m$.
+The relation between the smA and smC layer thickness is usually $d_C = d_A\cos\theta_0$ (see Fig.\ref{fig:smAC}).
 Exceptions are the so-called de Vries materials \cite{lagerwall2006current, de1977experimental}, the layer thickness of which is almost unchanged during the smA-smC transition.
 Note that the parameter $q$ is supposed to be proportional to $\frac{1}{\cos\theta_0}$.
 While, as the effect of $q$ has been studied in the smA model \cite{pevnyi-2014-article, xia-2021-article, xia-2023b-article}, and in order to focus on investigating the effect of the tilt angle $\theta_0$ in smC phases, we assume $q$ is a constant for both smA and smC in each case of the following numerical results. \\ (iii) The coupling term of $\Qvec$ and $\delta\rho$ is given by